ymasory/alacs/README.md

 * `scalac -Xplugin:/path/to/alacs/target/scala_2.8.1/alacs_2.8.1-0.0.0-SNAPSHOT.jar -Xplugin-require:alacs foo.scala`

 ### IDEs ###
-There is no support for IDEs (Eclipse, IntelliJ, Netbeans) yet.
+There is no special support for IDEs (Eclipse, IntelliJ, Netbeans) yet.
 For all I know it's really trivial to use compiler plugins with them.

-## Goals ##
-The aim is to provide a tool for finding defects in Scala tools by analyzing ASTs in compilation.
-Think [FindBugs](http://findbugs.sourceforge.net/) for Scala.

-## Resources
+## Resources ##
 The [scala-corpus](https://github.com/alacscala/scala-corpus) is a large collection of Scala code intended for testing Alacs.

 ## Contributing ##